 Acceptance at a Maryland public college requires student applicants to have four high school credits of mathematics, including Algebra II.
 However, your youngster will be more successful in college if he or she has taken some form of calculus in high school.
 That path to success starts with 6th grade math.
 Have a conversation with your child’s teacher or guidance counselor about the best path.

 INVESTIGATE HIGH SCHOOL OPPORTUNITIES

 Harford and Cecil County Public Schools each offer focused instructional opportunities at the high school level for students interested in pursuing STEM careers.
 For more information, please visit the following:

-- Cecil County STEM Academy – Through special collaborative agreements between Cecil County Public Schools and Cecil College, eligible students can be involved in advanced studies in science and mathematics At the same time, they can earn as many as 18 college credits while in high school.
+- Cecil County School of Technology – Through special collaborative agreements between Cecil County Public Schools and Cecil College, eligible students can be involved in advanced studies in science and mathematics At the same time, they can earn as many as 18 college credits while in high school.
 Courses will be taken at both the local high school and Cecil College.
 To be eligible for the STEM Academy, students must be enrolled in Geometry or higher mathematics in the eighth grade.
 In order to continue at Cecil College and be eligible for tuition reductions, students must meet and complete established admission criteria.